datacontract/datacontract-cli/README.md

    datacontract [global options] command [command options] [arguments...]

 VERSION:
-   v0.1.1
+   v0.2.0

 AUTHOR:
    Stefan Negele <stefan.negele@innoq.com>

 COMMANDS:
-   init                 create a new data contract validate             validates the data contracts schema open                 save and open the data contract in Data Contract Studio check-compatibility  EXPERIMENTAL - determine whether changes are backwards compatible help, h              Shows a list of commands or help for one command
+   init      create a new data contract lint      linter for the data contract test      EXPERIMENTAL - run tests for the data contract open      save and open the data contract in Data Contract Studio diff      EXPERIMENTAL - show differences of your local and a remote data contract breaking  EXPERIMENTAL - detect breaking changes between your local and a remote data contract help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help